Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Theory and Methodology: Faddeev analysis of universality

-Here, $\bf p$/$\bf p^\prime$ is the two-body incoming/outgoing relative momentum, and the $\chi(p)$s are functions, so-called {\it form factors}, related to the factorized residues at the poles of the corresponding T-matrix or propagator.
-The formalism is pertinent to the treatment of halo systems where the binary subsystems are also likely to exhibit universality with distinct separation of scales.
-Moreover, owing to the separable nature of the T-matrix, the LS equation is analytically solvable allowing us to directly fix the coupling constant $C_0$ from the two-body bound/anti-bound state pole of a given subsystem, as demonstrated in Appendix-\ref{sec:Appendix-B}.
-In the absence of sub-threshold decay channels,\footnote{Recall that we invoke ZCL model idealization in the treatment of the $D^0n$ system.
-For details of the ZCL model approach, see Ref.~\cite{Raha:2017ahu}.} the form factors are real and may be used as regulators to suppress high-momentum modes beyond a certain hard/cut-off scale, i.e., for $p,p^\prime \geq \Lambda_H$, where the effective potential breaks down.
-In this way, one can directly relate to a low-energy EFT description with zero-range contact interactions.
-In particular, for the purpose of numerical evaluations, it is customary to introduce a sharp momentum finite cut-off $\Lambda_{\rm reg}$ as the ultraviolet (UV) limit of the Faddeev integral equations which is easily implemented {\it via} a simple {\it Heaviside} step function, $\chi(p)=\Theta(\Lambda_{\rm reg}-p)$, for the S-wave form factors in the kernel with the integration UV limits taken to infinity.
-However, it must be mentioned that the low-energy observables are expected to be regulator-independent as $\Lambda_{\rm reg}\to \infty$, consistent with RG invariance of the theory.
-Since we wish to relate the results of the effective potential approach to those obtained in Ref.~\cite{Raha:2017ahu} using pionless EFT, a natural choice of the UV regulator cut-off is $\Lambda_{\rm reg}\gtrsim \Lambda_H\sim m_\pi$.
+where ${\bf p}$ (${\bf p^\prime}$) is the two-body incoming (outgoing) relative three-momentum.
+The $\chi$'s denote the so-called {\it form factor} functions, which are related to the factorized residues at the poles of the corresponding T-matrix or propagator.
+The formalism is pertinent to the EFT treatment of halo systems, where the binary sub-systems are also likely to exhibit universality with distinct separation of scales.
+Moreover, owing to the separable nature of the T-matrix, the Lippmann-Schwinger equation is analytically solvable, allowing us to directly fix the coupling constant $C_0$ from the pole of the two-body bound/anti-bound state of a given sub-system, see Appendix~\ref{sec:Appendix-B}.
+In the absence of sub-threshold hadronic decay channels,\footnote{Recall that we invoke ZCL model idealization in the treatment of the $D^0n$ binary sub-system.
+For details of the ZCL model approach, we refer to Ref.~\cite{Raha:2017ahu}.} the form factors are real and may be used as regulators to suppress high-momentum modes beyond a certain hard cutoff scale, i.e., for $p,p^\prime \geq \Lambda_H$, where the effective potential breaks down.
+In this way, one can directly relate this to a low-energy halo-EFT description with zero-range contact interactions.
+For numerical implementation of renormalization, it is customary to introduce a finite sharp momentum cutoff regulator $\Lambda_{\rm reg}$ to rectify the ill-defined ultraviolet (UV) behavior of the Faddeev integral equations.
+The latter is equivalently implemented {\it via} a simple {\it Heaviside} step-function, $\chi(p)=\Theta(\Lambda_{\rm reg}-p)$, for the S-wave form factors in the integration kernels, with the UV limits subsequently taken to infinity.
+However, it should be emphasized that, for consistency with RG invariance, low-energy observables are expected to become independent of the regulator in the limit $\Lambda_{\rm reg}\to \infty$.
+Since we wish to relate our halo-EFT results of the effective potential approach to those obtained earlier in Ref.~\cite{Raha:2017ahu} using ${}^{\pi\!\!\!\!/}$EFT, the natural choice of the UV regulator cutoff is $\Lambda_{\rm reg}\gtrsim \Lambda_H\sim m_\pi$.

-The kernel matrix elements associated with the Faddeev equations, Eqs.~\eqref{eq:pqQ_psi_n} and \eqref{eq:pqQ_psi_D}, correspond to a putative bound $D^0nn$ system with three-body binding energy, Re$(z)=E= -B_3<0$ and represented as: